dpwiese/personal-website/content/posts/selenium.md

 ```

 To iterate over all the buttons with class `button-class-name`, each time clicking into the page thus updating the browsing context, knowledge of which elements have and have not been traversed needs to be retained independent of the browsing context.
-One solution was to leverage that each button element had an `ID` attribute set.
+One solution was to leverage that each button element had an `ID` attribute as shown below.

 ```python
 # Find all the buttons by class name